okanduzyel/LogClient/README.md

     - If you allow correctly the program, Now on the first run, the program displays the MAC address of the computer.

-        **Caution: Students must run the program only on their personal computers!**

       <img width="724" alt="Screenshot 2024-02-29 at 16 11 07" src="https://github.com/okanduzyel/LogClient/assets/38145537/fb8d2c1d-f099-43cc-b477-1b7c342251f7">

 3. **Registration:**